gohugoio/hugo/content/content-management/front-matter.md

 : the meta keywords for the content.

 `layout`
 : the layout Hugo should select from the [lookup order][lookup] when rendering the content.
+If a `type` is not specified in the front matter, Hugo will look for the layout of the same name in the layout directory that corresponds with a content's section.

 `lastmod`
 : the datetime at which the content was last modified.